shaytshikvashvili/ELTA/README.md

 ```bash
 kubectl exec -it jenkins-559d8cd85c-cfcgk cat /var/jenkins_home/secrets/initialAdminPassword -n devops-tools
 ```
-## Jenkins integration with GitLab
+## Jenkins integration with GitLab.com
 To configure a Jenkins integration with GitLab:

 - Grant Jenkins access to the GitLab project.